froala/KMSFroalaEditorBundle/README.md

 ###Concept: Image upload

-This bundle provides an integration of the [Froala image upload concept](https://editor.froala.com/concepts/image-upload) to store your image on your own web server.
-It is enabled by default and store your images in the web/upload folder.
+This bundle provides an integration of the [Froala image upload concept](https://editor.froala.com/concepts/image-upload) to store your images on your own web server.
+Files are uploaded in the web/upload folder.

-If you want to use your own uploader, or change the upload folder, you can change the configuration:
+If you want to use your own uploader, or change the upload folder, you can modify the configuration:

 ``` yaml
 // app/config.yml